Helena of Moscow: Uncrowned Queen of Poland

 Peace negotiations between Lithuania and Moscow began in mid-1502.
 Helena was not directly involved in the negotiations.
 In March 1503, Lithuanian envoys brought her letters to various family members to Moscow.
 Her passionate plea to Ivan III to end the war and bring peace is often cited as proof of her intelligence and devotion to her Lithuanian subjects, but the letter could be a product of Lithuanian diplomats.
 Ivan III replied scolding his daughter.
 Nevertheless, a six-year truce was concluded; the Grand Duchy of Lithuania lost about 210000 km2 or a third of its territory.

+On 29 May 1503 Helena and Alexander visited Wisłoujście near Gdańsk; that made Helena the first known Polish queen who visited Baltic shore.

 In June 1505, Alexander suffered a stroke which paralyzed his left side.
 During summer his health improved enough to allow him to ride a horse.
 In October 1505, Helena's father Ivan III died leaving her brother Vasili III on the Muscovite throne.
 The tension between Lithuania and Moscow lessened as the new Grand Prince wanted to consolidate his power without starting another war.
 In spring 1506, Alexander's health deteriorated after an exhausting journey from Lublin to Vilnius and an inappropriate medical treatments.
 Despite his worsening condition, Alexander called Seimas in Lida so that he could transfer the Grand Duchy of Lithuania to his brother Sigismund I the Old.
 In Lida, Alexander wrote his last will asking Sigismund to take good care of Helena.
 The Seimas was interrupted by the news of an invasion by the Crimean Khanate.
 The King was hastily evacuated to Vilnius, further weakening his health, while Michael Glinski organized defense and won the Battle of Kletsk.